Free shipping to France on orders over 50€

 First edition

-Movement, always; disorder, sometimes; gestures, carefree and instinctive: Fusako Kodama captures forward momentum.
+Movement is constant; disorder occurs at times; gestures are carefree and instinctive: Fusako Kodama captures forward momentum.
 Her spontaneous photographs summon surprising perspectives where subjects appear slightly out of sync.

 Fusako Kodama (born in 1945 in Japan), studied photography under Seiiji Otsuji with Yasuhiro Ishimoto at the Kuwasawa Design School in Tokyo.
 Her works show the quintessential modernism of Kuwasawa Design, which incorporates Bauhaus education.